RaymiiOrg/cpp-qr-to-png/README.md

     Success!
     Writing Example QR code 3 (huge) to example3.png with text: 'https://raymii.org', size: 1080x1080, qr module pixel size: 20.
     Success!

+However, the built version of this program is not very usefull, it's about the code itself.

 ### Examples